Mmoloki Cwaile: Political career

 Cwaile is a member of the African National Congress.
 His early school life was dominated by political activism during Bophuthatswana era whilst he was a learner at Batlhaping High School.
 His active participation in revolts that became defining characteristical feature for the schools at his locality was not unnoticed and was not left unattended by police.
 He served as a member of the ANC and SACP provincial executive committees.

 He served as Provincial Executive Committee member of both ANC, NW and SACP, Moses Kotane Province (NW).
 He is former ANCYL branch Chairperson at Ward 67, Joe Slovo Branch in Greater Johannesburg Region, and has led ANCYL as varying capacities and led ANC ward 13, Greater Taung ANC at different positions.
 He also served as SACP member and attended political school at COSATU House.
 He is a former NEHAWU branch Chairperson at Kagisano Molopo Subregion, and presided as Convener for COSATU-Local at Kagisano Molopo sub region leading to launching of COSATU - local in the local municipality.
 He was SRC President at Mmabatho Nursing College for three terms and served in the Broad Transformation Forum (BTF) for transformation of Higher Education.
 He was chair of the NW ANC Political Education subcommittee before he chaired the International Relations subcommittee.
 He served as member of ANC NEC International Relations subcommittee.
 He has chair of PACCA in Northern and a member of the Food Security Provincial Committee in Northern Cape.

-He campaigned for Cyril Ramaphosa to become ANC president in 2017.He led the delegations of supporters of Cyril Ramaphosa at the NASREC ANC National Conference.
-In the time preceding the conference he had stood for contestation for the Provincial Treasurer of NW ANC and post the NASREC conference he was accused of having launched the parallel Dr RSM Regional conference which culminated into the dissolution of the NW ANC PEC led by Mr Supra Mahumapelo.

-He was suspended from ANC for 30 days and went on to lead battles against the 5th NW Provincial Government leading to the invocation of section 100 of NWPG.